Continuing Education Activity

 Hemophilia usually presents as bleeding after minor trauma or as a spontaneous bleed.
 Bleeding symptoms often correlate with the degree of residual factor level, which is useful to classify hemophilia severity further.
 Patients with greater than 5% to 40% of factor activity of normal (mild hemophilia) often present with bleeding only after significant trauma or surgery.
 Spontaneous bleeding is uncommon in mild hemophilia.
 Typically the diagnosis is made incidentally or on routine presurgical laboratory testing.
 If 1% to 5% factor activity of normal is present (moderate hemophilia), bleeding usually presents after trauma, injury, dental work, or surgery.
 In moderate disease, recurrent joint bleed may be present in up to 25% of cases, and the diagnosis usually gets delayed.
 If factor activity is less than 1% of normal (severe hemophilia), bleeding often presents spontaneously.
 Severe hemophilia usually manifests in the first few months of life, while mild or moderate hemophilia can present later in childhood or adolescence.
 Recurrent frequent bleeding presents as early as in utero due to the lack of transplacental passage of both factor VIII and IX from mother to the fetus.

 In cases of severe hemophilia, patients often present with internal bleeding, potentially impacting multiple organs.
 Joints can become painful, swollen, inflamed, warm, and have a restricted range of motion due to bleeding.
-The most common affected joints are knees, elbows, ankles, shoulders, wrist, and hips.
+The most commonly affected joints are knees, elbows, ankles, shoulders, wrist, and hips.
 Spontaneous joint bleed incidence typically increases with age reaching up to 60% by 65 years of age.
 Repetitive joint bleeds often lead to hemophilic arthropathies.
 Usually, hemarthroses become more frequent as physical activity increases.
 Brain bleeds, both intracranial and extracranial, are common, and patients can present with falls, confusion, lethargy, meningismus, and coma in severe cases.
-Intracranial hemorrhage is the earliest and most severe complication in the neonatal period (1 to 4% cases).
+Intracranial hemorrhage is the earliest and most severe complication in the neonatal period (1% to 4% cases).
 Extracranial bleeds such as subgaleal bleed and cephalohematoma can also be part of the initial presentation.

 Patients can present with occult abdominal bleed with or without trauma, and organs like the liver, spleen, and kidneys can be involved.
 Typical symptoms of presentation are abdominal pain, especially over the hepatic or splenic area, abdominal distension with guarding or rigidity, melena, hematemesis, hematochezia, costovertebral angle tenderness, bladder spasms, suprapubic tenderness, or hematuria.
 Similarly, patients can have spontaneous or traumatic thoracic bleeds, which can present with chest pain, shortness of breath, hemoptysis, and in cases of bleeding in the throat, patients can have airway compromise.
 Patients with spinal hematoma can present with back pain, paresthesia, or radiculopathies.
 Patients with ocular bleeds like vitreous hemorrhage or hemorrhage after orbital fracture can present with vision changes and restriction of eyeball movement due to ocular muscle entrapment.
 Other signs of bleeding like tachycardia, tachypnea, hypotension require close attention.
 Bleeding in the brain, abdomen, thorax, and throat can be life-threatening.
 Bleeding after circumcision is also typically present in the neonatal period (incidence 0.1% to 35%), and the physicians should have a high index of suspicion.